Practical Aspects on Solving Differential Equations Using Deep Learning: A Primer: Deep Learning

 \subsection{DGM neural network}

-A second type of neural network usually used in solving differential equations is the neural network proposed by~\cite{sirignano:2018}.
-We will call this type of neural network a DGM-like neural network.
-The main idea behind those neural networks relies on the Long Short-Term Memory (LSTM) neural networks introduced by Hochreiter and Schmidhuber in~\cite{hochreiter:1997} and are similar to the Highway Networks introduced in~\cite{srivastava:2015}.
-LSTM is a special kind of recurrent neural network equipped with input, output, and forget gates, as well as with a memory cell.
-LSTMs learn to balance the memory and forget to learn long sequences, avoiding the gradient vanishing problem (we will explain the vanishing gradient problem after introducing the gradient descent and the backpropagation algorithms).
+The second type of neural network commonly used for solving differential equations is the neural network proposed by~\cite{sirignano:2018}.
+We will call this neural network \emph{DGM}.
+A DGM is similar in concept to the Long Short-Term Memory (LSTM) neural networks introduced by Hochreiter and Schmidhuber in~\cite{hochreiter:1997}, and to the Highway Networks introduced in~\cite{srivastava:2015}.
+LSTM is a special kind of recurrent neural network equipped with input, output, and forget gates, as well as a memory cell.
+LSTMs learn to balance memory and forget to learn long sequences, avoiding the vanishing gradient problem (we will, later, explain the vanishing gradient problem after introducing gradient descent and backpropagation).

-To build a DGM-like neural network, we must first construct a DG layer.
-A DG layer receives an input ${\bf x}$ and the output of the previous DG layer, and then it propagates the information through four affine transformations.
-The following equations describe the operations that take place within a DG layer.
+A DGM layer receives an input ${\bf x}$ and a potential output of the previous DGM layer, and then it propagates the information through four affine transformations.
+The following equations describe the operations that take place within a DGM layer.

-where $l=1,\ldots,L$ is the number of layers, $\sigma$ is an activation function, and $\odot$ is the element-wise multiplication (Hadamard product).
-Figure~\ref{fig:nn_architecture} {\bfseries \sffamily B} shows a DG-like neural network with two DG layers (teal boxes) and two fully connected (linear) layers (gray boxes), one input and one output layer.
-The inset illustrates the operations and the flow of information within a DG layer.
+where $l=1,\ldots,L$ is the number of layers.
+Here, $\sigma$ is an activation function and $\odot$ is the element-wise multiplication (Hadamard product).
+In addition,${\bf U}$ represents the input to hidden weights, ${\bf W}$s are the hidden-to-hidden weithgs, and ${\bf b}$s are the biases.
+Note that each DMG layers receives two arguments, one is the input ${\bf x}$ and the other is the final state of the previous DGM layer.
+Now, we ask ourselves, ``What is the previous state of the first DMG layer?''
+For the first DMG layer, we provide the input ${\bf x}$ and a projection of the input ${\bf x}$ to an affine transformation or a linear layer.
+Therefore, the input to the first DMG layer is: $({\bf x}, {\bf W}_{\text{in}}{\bf x} + {\bf b}_{\text{in}})$.
+Figure~\ref{fig:nn_architecture} {B} shows a DGM neural network with two DGM layers (teal boxes) and two fully connected (linear) layers (gray boxes).
+There is one input and one output layer.
+The inset illustrates the operations and information flow within a DGM layer.